-Remember that you're not writing code yet at this point (so no worries about syntax or $C{++}$ ), but give a few examples of Location data.
+Remember that you're not writing code yet at this point (so no worries about syntax or C++), but give a few examples of Location data.
 Note that it will be useful to be able to represent negative values (although they are outside the edge of the maze).

-(Again, actually write it out in the space above.
-Give at least a few legitimate examples of Location data.
-Feel free to make notes about why they are significant and/or interesting.)
+On the worksheet, write down at least a few specific examples of Location data.
+Name each example.
+Make notes about why they are significant and/or interesting.